 Why is SEO Important for Roofing Companies?

 Let’s say you own and operate a roofing company in Lubbock, TX.
 Ranking #1 on search results for “roof repair in Lubbock, TX” and other similar terms will drive relevant consumers to your business.
-Whether they find your Google Maps listing on the Local 3 Pack or locate your roofing company website in traditional organic results, they discover your roofing company name, address, and phone number.

 With that information, they can now contact you directly.
-In short: higher rankings ultimately produce increased lead generation and sales, which is what every roofer wants.
+In short, higher rankings ultimately produce increased lead generation and sales, which is what every roofer wants.

 SEO Strategy: The Planning Stage

-Search engine optimization is not an as-you-go process.
+Search engine optimization (SEO) is not an as-you-go process.
 A well-laid, detailed strategy is essential for SEO to work properly.
-With this in mind, Keyword research provides the foundation of SEO strategy.
-First, roofing contractors must identify terms that attract the most relevant consumers to their website and other digital assets.
+Keyword research provides the foundation of SEO strategy.

 Your business should note each keyword’s search volume and competition level—tools like Moz, SEMRush, and UberSuggest provide volume metrics.